joon-young-lee/gdr_gwcosmo_tutorial_2020/README.md

-# Cosmologu project to determine the Hubble constant using GW and Bayesian statistics.
+# Cosmologu project to determine the Hubble constant using GW and Bayesian statistics

 # GWcosmo tutorial